Without looking like a spammer, that is.

 Don’t #1: multiple recipients at once

-Email services see this and are more likely to treat your email as spam as a result.
+Email services are more likely to treat your email as spam as a result.
 Why?
-Because it’s something spammers do often.
-My example above has only 10 recipients, but some services will prevent you from sending to that many at once, and even if they do, the receiving service may notice the number and toss the email in the spam bucket.
-The actual number may be less than 10, or more; it’ll vary from email service to email service.
+Because it’s something spammers do.
+My example above has only 10 recipients, but some services prevent you from sending to that many at once, and even if they do allow it, the receiving service may notice the number and toss the email in the spam bucket.
+The actual number may be less than 10 or more; it varies from email service to email service.
 I start to get concerned when the number of recipients exceeds five.

 Help keep it going by becoming a Patron.